gobitfly/eth2-beaconchain-explorer/local-deployment/README.md

 cd ~/eth2-beaconchain-explorer/local-deployment/
 docker-compose up -d
 ```
-You can then start / stop the exporter submodules using `docker-compose`
+You can start / stop the exporter submodules using `docker-compose`